hoangtnm/deep-learning/pytorch/README.md

 --------------------------------------------------------------------------------

+# Overview

 PyTorch is a Python package that provides two high-level features:

-- Tensor computation (like NumPy) with strong GPU acceleration
+- Tensor computation (like NumPy) with strong GPU acceleration.

-- Deep neural networks built on a tape-based autograd system
+- Deep neural networks built on a tape-based autograd system.

-You can reuse your favorite Python packages such as NumPy, SciPy and Cython to extend PyTorch when needed.
+## KEY FEATURES & CAPABILITIES**

+- Hybrid Front-End: A new hybrid front-end seamlessly transitions between eager mode and graph mode to provide both flexibility and speed.
+- Distributed Training: Scalable distributed training and performance optimization in research and production is enabled by the torch.distributed backend.
+- Python-First: Deep integration into Python allows popular libraries and packages to be used for easily writing neural network layers in Python.
+- Tools & Libraries: A rich ecosystem of tools and libraries extends PyTorch and supports development in computer vision, NLP and more.

 - [More about PyTorch](#more-about-pytorch)
 - [Getting Started](#getting-started)